MaxChengMingXuan/OpenFidea/VinternLog/Vintern LogBook Temp.md

 ![|300](3.5.png)
 ![|300](Meal%205.png)
 ## Day 3
-Today, there has a request for installation of dotnet framework 3.5.
-DotnetFramework is a proprietary software framework developed by Microsoft that runs primarily on Microsoft Windows.
-However, we face some issue during the installation, where the system found there is some corrupted file which block the installation, we even try to tweak the laptop’s organization group policy, reconfigure windows bios etc but still not make it applicable.
-At the end, we used NTLite to reinstall the windows to make it possible to install dotnet framework.
-NTLite is a comprehensive Windows customization tool used to reduce attack vectors, remove some Windows components, simplify Windows installation, and free up drive space
+Today, there was a request to install dotnet framework 3.5.
+Dotnet Framework is a proprietary software framework developed by Microsoft that runs primarily on Microsoft Windows systems.
+However, we encountered some problems during the installation process, the system found some corrupted files preventing the installation, we even tried to adjust the organizational group policy of the laptop, reconfigure the Windows bios, etc., but still could not make it work.
+Finally, we reinstalled Windows using NTLite, a comprehensive Windows customization tool that reduces attack vectors, removes certain Windows components, simplifies Windows installation and frees up drive space.